If you’re currently looking to sell your motorbike, you’re probably wondering how to best go about doing so?

-1) The most important factor to consider when selling a motorbike is learn about your bike, quite simply if you do not know about the bike and the buyer does, they have a great chance of knocking you down in cost, also they will not be fully confident that you have cared for the bike, a true rider will understand their machine and be able to give a first-hand account of the ride and maintenance required.
+One of the most important things to consider when selling a motorbike is to take the time to learn about your bike and it’s history; quite simply, if you do not know all the specifications and background on the bike and the buyer does, they’ll find it far easier to knock you down in cost.
+There’s also their confidence as to whether you have cared for the bike as well as you could have done.
+A true rider will understand their bike inside out and be able to give a first-hand account of the ride and maintenance required.

-4) Deposits, if someone is adamant they want the bike then make them give you a deposit to hold the bike.
-I personally would make this a non-refundable deposit and give the option on the receipt to pay X for the rest of the bike.
-This must be paid by a certain time and date, this protects you both!
+If a potential buyer is adamant that they want to buy your bike, then be sure to take a a deposit to hold it.
+Realistically, this should be a non-refundable deposit and give the option on the receipt to pay X for the rest of the bike.
+This must be paid by a certain time and date; this protects you both!

-5) Be transparent, if you lie about the condition of the bike you will only waste time down the road, even worse you could be risking someone’s life, include everything down to bumps or scratches and always provide pictures.
+Always be transparent throughout a sale; if you lie about the condition of the bike you will only waste time down the road, and, even worse you could be risking someone’s life.
+Be sure to mention everything right down to bumps or scratches and always provide pictures where available.

-6) Forget MODS!
-Mods are simply a owners preference and 99% of the time do not add value to the motorbike especially if you sell to a dealership!
-Sometime they even lower the value of the bike as the new owner will be relying on non-warranty parts and not trust the life span the aftermarket product.
+Mods are simply a owners preference and 99% of the time do not add value to a motorbike, especially when selling to a dealership!
+Sometime they can even lower the value of the bike as the new owner will be relying on non-warranty parts and not always trust the life span the aftermarket product.

-7) On that note, sell extras separately.
-You can sometime make more money selling the extras separately.
-You value a bike at £4000 you remove mods such as exhaust, power commander, quick shifter etc. etc. and sell them for close to £1000, you drop the bike to £3500 and get a quick sale, you have made a £500 profit on what you originally wanted!
+On that note, always sell extras separately; you can sometime make more money this way.
+Let’s say you value a bike at £4000; you remove mods such as exhaust, power commander, quick shifter etc. and sell them for close to £1000, you drop the bike to £3500 and get a quick sale, you have made a £500 profit on your original asking price!

-8) Know the market, use other websites to work out a fair cost, and if possible undercut the market.
+Always be sure to know the market.
+Use other websites to work out a fair cost, and if possible undercut the value for a quick sale.

-10) Enjoy the sale, most of time selling your motorbike can be heart breaking but seeing a sad seller will not give the buyer confidence, enjoy the process and think of the money!
+Enjoy the sale!
+Most of time selling your motorbike can be heart breaking but seeing a sad seller will not give the buyer confidence, enjoy the process and think of the money!

 All the above points should help you sell the bike easily and quickly, if you want us to run you through the process and quote you for free fill in this form.